Nikhil1912/FindMyRoomie_2.0/README.md

 #### 3. Welcome page:

-A page with happy Mr. and Mrs. Wolf enjoying each other's company in the background, just like you and your roommates would be :heart_on_fire:.
+A page with happy two happy wolves enjoying each other's company in the background, just like you and your roommates will be :heart_on_fire:.

 <p align = "center">
 <img width = "800" src ="https://user-images.githubusercontent.com/73664200/194784000-b3126f63-d5fb-469b-a011-c82ae0df1ce1.png">